MatisseBE/vatglasses-converter/readme.md

 This file creates the "airspace" key in the vatglass json.
 Here will will need to make some adjustments so the file can run without any problems.

+On line 4 amend your FIR ids.
+For example: EBBU, EDGG or LTAA and LTBB

 On line 178 you will find the function *Findname(sector)*.
 This function is used to assign a sector to a group based on the name of the sector.
 The function strips the sector name and checks to which group it must belong and assigns it.
 You will need to change this function to your needs and groups.
 Don't forget to also change the first line.

 **Attention**
 "groups" Is another key in the vatglasse's json.
+You can find it under output<gorupos.json.
 You will need to create this part of the json manually.
 Make sure the groupkeys are identical between the function and json.
 Corresponding example for Belux in the vatglasse's json:
 ```
 "groups":{
 	"EBBU":{